 It then scans the target to get overall data on it and then a surgeon can pick from the 3D-image created exactly where they want to get a biopsy from.
 Then the robot just backs out the same way it came in, leaving the patient with little more than a paper-cut.

 14. AI epidemiology

-Robots are SUPER good at seeing patterns and making predictions from data that would be simply overwhelming to humans, which is why epidemiology was a logical target for a new AI system.
-You are already seeing how robots are being used to fight the pandemic.
+AI can be VERY good at seeing patterns and making predictions from data that would be simply overwhelming to humans, which is why epidemiology was a logical target for a new AI system.
+You are already seeing AI-enabled robots being used to fight the pandemic.

-These body-less robots analyze data on disease outbreaks from doctors on the ground and cross-references that with all available medical databases to predict when and where an outbreak is happening, as well as how to keep it from spreading.
+These algorithms analyze data on disease outbreaks from doctors on the ground and cross-references that with all available medical databases to predict when and where an outbreak is happening, as well as how to keep it from spreading.

 Though many products are appearing in the field, one of the coolest is the AIME system which has been deployed against outbreaks of dengue fever in Malaysia just this year with a nearly 85% accurate prediction rate, saving thousands of lives and potentially millions of dollars.

 Last but not least, we come to the robot with undoubtedly the coolest name EVER.
 But what they do is even cooler.

 Antibacterial nanorobots are tiny machines made of gold nanowires (bling-bling) coated with platelets and red blood cells that could actually clear bacterial infections directly from a patient’s blood.

 They do this by basically mimicking a bacterium and its toxin’s target, then ensnaring them in their nanowire mesh when the bacteria gets near.

 They can even be directed through a patient’s body with targeted ultrasound to speed up the clearance process and to treat localized infections.